Watercooler Pick

 Why it’s worth your time:

 She was a trailblazing activist who co-founded what would become the United Farm Workers with Cesar Chavez, and she was with Bobby Kennedy just before he was assassinated.
 Yet Dolores Huerta was left out of the history books.
-Why is the central question that underlines the narrative of Dolores, an essential, provocative film that sets the record straight, while still managing to avoid hagiography.
+Why is the central question that underlines the narrative of Dolores, an essential, provocative film that sets the historical record straight while still managing to avoid hagiography.

 For more than 50 years, she bucked conventions and led protest movements for racial and labor justice, and she did this while having 11 kids.
 She helped lead the nationwide boycott of grapes in 1965 that led to the first farmworker union contracts.
 And she nearly died after a police beating in San Francisco, an event the filmmakers capture through archival footage.